aresortiz/aresortiz-portfolio/index.md

 > Implementation of a player with an intelligent strategy for the Knight's Dance game

 * Defined the minmax function in Python and implemented alpha-beta pruning to optimize the algorithm
-* Established the general functionality of the "threatenedPositions" and "avoidLosing" functions
+* Programmed the general structure and functionality of the "threatenedPositions" and "avoidLosing" functions

 [Source](https://github.com/aresortiz/CaballosBailarines.git)